Download This Sample

 Bees are flying insects that are closely related to ants and wasps.
 They live in hives of up to 40,000 bees and play a very important role in nature by pollinating flowering plants.

-Find more facts about these remarkable insects below or alternatively you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the bees or alternatively, you can download our 22-page Bee worksheet pack to utilise within the classroom or home environment.

-- Bees feed on nectar and pollen by using a long tongue.
+- Bees feed on nectar by using a long tongue.

-- Bees have antennae, two pairs of wings, enlarged hind feet, branched or feathered body hair, and some have a stinger.
+- Bees have antennae, two pairs of wings, enlarged hind feet, branched or feathered body hair, and some have a sting.

-- Bees are adapted for feeding on pollen which they turn into honey (a worker bee must visit 4,000 flowers to make 1 tablespoon of honey).
+- Bees are adapted for feeding on nectar, which they turn into honey (a worker bee must visit 4,000 flowers to make 1 tablespoon of honey).
 They also eat pollen as a source of protein.

-- Bees play a very important role in pollinating flowering plants and have fuzzy bodies that allows the pollen to stick to the bee.
+- Bees play a very important role in pollinating flowering plants, and have fuzzy bodies, which allows the pollen to stick to the bee.

-- Crab spiders and assassin bugs hide in the flowers to capture the bees which makes collecting pollen dangerous work, but the primary reason honey bees are endangered is because of parasites.
+- Crab spiders and assassin bugs hide in flowers to capture bees, which can make collecting pollen and nectar dangerous work.
+But the primary reason honey bees are endangered is because of parasites and man-made pesticides.

-- A honey bee queen may lay 2000 eggs per day during the spring but she also must lay 1000 to 1500 eggs per day when the bees are out gathering pollen to replace daily casualties.
+- A honey bee queen can lay up to 2,000 eggs per day during the spring.
+She must lay 1,000 to 1,500 eggs per day to account for casualties from daily nectar and pollen gathering.

 This is a fantastic bundle which includes everything you need to know about bees across 22 in-depth pages.
-These are ready-to-use Bee worksheets that are perfect for students to learn about Bees which are flying insects that are closely related to ants and wasps.
+These are ready-to-use Bee worksheets that are perfect for teaching students about the bees which are flying insects that are closely related to ants and wasps.
 They live in hives of up to 40,000 bees and play a very important role in nature by pollinating flowering plants.

 - Bee Facts